 What is the NPER Function?

-The NPER function is categorized under Financial functions.
-The function helps calculate the number of periods that are required to pay off a loan through regular periodic payments and a fixed interest rate.
+The NPER function is categorized under Excel Financial functions.
+The function helps calculate the number of periods that are required to pay off a loan or reach an investment goal through regular periodic payments and at a fixed interest rate.

 In financial analysis, we often wish to build a corporate fund.
 The NPER function will help us know the number of periods required to reach our target amount.
 It can also be used to get the number of payment periods for a loan that we wish to take.